 “Today, this is an opportunity to exchange and share your professional stories.
-To initiate dialogue, we have chosen four different experiences that illustrate the rich diversity of civic engagement with the Engagement free unit of study”, announced Stéphane Villain, Assistant Director of Campus Life at Université de Paris, during the joint workshops on 6 April 2021.
+To initiate dialogue, we have chosen four different experiences that illustrate the rich diversity of civic engagement with the Engagement free unit of study”, announced Stéphane Villain, Assistant Director of Campus Life at Université Paris Cité, during the joint workshops on 6 April 2021.

 Volunteering, social engagement empowering students to grow